Frequently Asked Questions About Transferring to Union

 International applicants must submit certified English translations of all secondary and university-level course work accompanied by certified copies of original transcripts in the native language to complete their application.
 You are also required to submit a recent TOEFL score if English is not your first language.
 If English is the language of instruction at the college or university which you are presently attending, we can waive the TOEFL requirement.

 A personal interview, though not required, is strongly recommended.
 All interviews must be completed at least two weeks before the desired application deadline.
 On-campus interviews can be scheduled by calling the Admissions Office at (518) 388-6112 or toll-free at (888) 843-6688.
 Please note that we do not offer off-campus interviews for transfer students.

 May I reapply if I previously applied as a first-year student?

-Yes, by completing the Common Application for Transfer Students and the Common Application Transfer Supplement.
+Yes, by completing the Common Application for Transfer Students.

 How important are my high school grades and standardized test scores?

 Since the transfer process is a competitive one, an applicant’s entire academic history is considered in the admissions process.
 However, the longer a student has already been in college, the less important standardized test scores or the high school record becomes.